ayushi7rawat/Blogs-Backup/ckg8uz23501vud6s1bqamapuy.md

 A lot of people have been recently asking me about python books, courses to refer and other resources guidance help.
 So here are some resources for you.

 PS- I will keep Updating this Blog article.
 If you want me to add anything, feel free to post your suggestion in the comments box or at You can Dm me at [Twitter](https://twitter.com/ayushi7rawat).
+I would recommend you to [open a Pull Request](https://github.com/ayushi7rawat/Ultimate-Python-Resource-Hub) for the same.

 Refer this link to navigate to [Python Official Documentation](https://docs.python.org/3/)